antodila/on-demand-sdn-slices/README.md

 ## Cleanup

-To exit, type `exit` in the Mininet CLI (Terminal 2).
+To exit the simulation, type `exit` in the Mininet CLI (Terminal 2).

 Then, run the cleanup command in any terminal to remove any residual network configurations.
 ```bash
 sudo mn -c
 ```
+You can now close all terminals.

 ## Authors